Skip to main content

 p.run(issues, write_disposition="replace", primary_key="id", table_name="issues")

-dlt implements three different strategies for doing a full load on your table: truncate-and-insert, insert-from-staging and staging-optimized.
-The exact behaviour of these strategies can also vary between the available destinations.
+dlt implements three different strategies for doing a full load on your table: truncate-and-insert, insert-from-staging, and staging-optimized.
+The exact behavior of these strategies can also vary between the available destinations.

 You can select a strategy with a setting in your config.toml file.
 If you do not select a strategy, dlt will default to truncate-and-insert.